alkrauss48/nutritionpump/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 To auto install the SendGrid Plugin from the WordPress admin:

 1. Navigate to "Plugins" -> "Add New"
-2. Search for "SendGrid Plugin" and click "Install Now" for the "SendGrid Plugin" listing
+2. Search for "SendGrid Plugin" and click "Install Now" for the "SendGrid Plugin" listing.
 3. Activate the plugin from the "Plugins" menu in WordPress, or from the plugin installation screen.
 4. Create a SendGrid account at <a href="http://sendgrid.com/partner/wordpress" target="_blank">http://sendgrid.com/partner/wordpress</a>
-5. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials
+5. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials.

+For Multisite:

+1. Navigate to "My Sites" -> "Network Admin" -> "Plugins"
+2. Click on "Add New"
+3. Search for "SendGrid Plugin" and click "Install Now" for the "SendGrid Plugin" listing.
+4. Network Activate the plugin from the "Plugins" menu in WordPress, or from the plugin installation screen.
+5. Create a SendGrid account at <a href="http://sendgrid.com/partner/wordpress" target="_blank">http://sendgrid.com/partner/wordpress</a>
+6. Navigate to "My Sites" -> "Network Admin" -> "Dashboard"
+7. Click on the "SendGrid Settings" item in the menu on the left and enter your SendGrid credentials.

 = Global Settings =